Elmurmeli/Advanced-Web-Apps---Project/README.md

 Installation guidelines
 This project was done with node version 19.6.0, NOT 12.0.0 Get the source code from this project and copy it to a folder on your computer.
-Install the dependencies mentioned below.
 Then install the dependencies by running the next script in the root folder terminal:

 npm install